Why Were Medieval People Easily Offended And Scared Of Rumors?

 A witness who was called to testify could never be of lower social status than the accused.
 A newly released slave, for example, could not testify against or for his former master.
 Nordby suggests this prevented the rich from bribing the poor to testify in their favor.

-In those days judges could not rely on technical evidence, but it’s interesting to note that eyewitness had a much higher in Medieval court value than a sworn oath.
-Nordby’s research also revealed that burden of proof during the Middle Ages lay on the accused, and not the prosecutor as it is today.
+In those days, judges could not rely on technical evidence, but it’s interesting to note that eyewitnesses had a much higher Medieval court value than a sworn oath.
+Nordby’s research also revealed that the burden of proof during the Middle Ages lay on the accused, not the prosecutor as it is today.

 In Viking society, people sometimes decided to solve a matter through a challenge.
 This was done by a Holmgang, a duel that had to take place within three to seven days after the challenge was announced.

-The Thing system was considered to be better instead of having disputes settled by duel or family feuds.
+The Thing system was considered better than having disputes settled by duel or family feuds.

-Those who faced a trial at the Thing knew the verdict could have a devastating effect on their lives.
-People who were found guilty were either fined, declared semi-outlaw or fully outlawed.
-To be an outlaw was a dreadful punishment for a Viking as it resulted in being banished from society and having one's property confiscated.
+Those who faced a trial at the Thing knew the verdict could devastate their lives.
+People who were found guilty were either fined, declared semi-outlaw, or fully outlawed.
+To be an outlaw was a dreadful punishment for a Viking, as it resulted in being banished from society and having one's property confiscated.

 Written by Ellen Lloyd – AncientPages.com